young-kcd/firebird/doc/sql.extensions/README.time_zone.md

 The first important thing to understand is that `TIME WITHOUT TIME ZONE`, `TIMESTAMP WITHOUT TIME ZONE` and `DATE` data types are defined to use the session time zone when converting from or to a `TIME WITH TIME ZONE` or `TIMESTAMP WITH TIME ZONE`. `TIME` and `TIMESTAMP` are synonymous to theirs respectively `WITHOUT TIME ZONE` data types.

 The session time zone, as the name implies, can be a different one for each database attachment.
-It can be set with the isc_dpb_session_time_zone DPB, and if not, it starts by default defined to be the same time zone used by the Firebird database OS process.
+It can be set with the isc_dpb_session_time_zone DPB, and if not, it starts by default defined to be the `firebird.conf` parameter `DefaultTimeZone` or the same time zone used by the Firebird OS process when the parameter is not defined.
+A change in `DefaultTimeZone` configuration or the OS time zone does not changes the default of a running Firebird process.

 It can then be changed with `SET TIME ZONE` statement to a given time zone or reset to its original value with `SET TIME ZONE LOCAL`.